valeriap/diego-release/README.md

   bosh -n deploy
   ```

-1. **EXPERIMENTAL**: If configuring Diego to use MySQL, upload and deploy the latest cf-mysql-release:
+1. If configuring Diego to use MySQL, upload and deploy the latest cf-mysql-release:

   ```bash
   cd ~/workspace/diego-release